Microservice Architecture: Step-by-Step Guide

 Step-by-Step Instructions

-Developers designing scalable microservices with interconnected containers and APIs, highlighting cloud infrastructure.
+Developers designing scalable microservices with containers and cloud APIs.

 Step 1: Identify and Define Services